HOME | BIBLE STUDIES & SERMONS | ABIDING IN CHRIST | SEARCH | DEVOTIONS | PERSONAL GROWTH | LINKS | LATEST ADDITIONS

 Why do I want to become aware of my spiritual poverty?

-I want to be a spiritually prosperous person who is identified with pure character and who has a sense of God’s approval founded on His righteousness.
-I want to be the kind of person who enjoys God’s favor and who is destined to enter His eternal kingdom.
+I want to be a spiritually prosperous person who is identified with pure character and who has a sense of God's approval founded on His righteousness.
+I want to be the kind of person who enjoys God's favor and who is destined to enter His eternal kingdom.
 I want to stand right in the sight of God by means of the imputed righteousness of Jesus Christ.
-As a spiritually prosperous or “blessed” person, I want that consciousness of perfect peace, perfect joy and perfect rest.
-The whole emphasis is on God’s marvelous grace.
+As a spiritually prosperous, or "blessed" person, I want that consciousness of perfect peace, perfect joy and perfect rest.
+The whole emphasis is on God's marvelous grace.
 It is something God does for the person who confesses his poverty and relies wholly upon God and His provision.
 God gives His best to those who live in absolute, abject spiritual poverty.
-It is for those of us who consider ourselves the worst kind of sinners, “the chief of sinners.”
+It is for those of us who consider ourselves the worst kind of sinners, "the chief of sinners."
 If there is no sense of poverty, there is no blessing from God.
 Of course, the paradox is absolutely amazing––the poor in sprit are extremely rich.
-“For you know the grace of our Lord Jesus Christ, that though He was rich, yet for your sake He became poor, so that you through His poverty might become rich” (2 Corinthians 8:9).
+"For you know the grace of our Lord Jesus Christ, that though He was rich, yet for your sake He became poor, so that you through His poverty might become rich" (2 Corinthians 8:9).

 None of these spiritual goals can be achieved in my life unless I am willing to become aware of my needs and grow from them in Christ–likeness.